osiux/gatsby-remark-extract-keywords/README.md

 ];
 ```

-This creates two new fields on each MD/MDX nodes called `keywords` and `keyphrases`, you can use them on your GraphQL query:
+This creates a new field on each MD/MDX node called `keywords`, you can use it on your GraphQL query:

 ```javascript
 query ListingQuery {